bradfield-csi-2/alexbozhenko/08_system_design/01_url_shortener/README.md

 * Single PostgreSQL master, hosting a db containing mapping of short urls to long urls.
 Indexed on short urls column.
   * Same server hosts backend app serving creation of the URLs and stats dashboard.
   * `shortener.shadycorp.com` is behind a loadbalancer, pointing to this single server.
-  * In case of a crash, any of the replicas can be manually assigned to be a new master.
+  * In case of a crash, any of the replicas can be assigned to be a new master.
 * 16 read-only postgresql replicas, each containing entire copy of the db.
   * Each of the replicas run proxy app that, upon receiving a request, looks up the long url in it's local RO postgres replica.
   * This proxy app also logs all the details about the client in local log.